 The Orion recording was reissued in the CD era as part of a multi-disk set of the collected recordings of Yolanda Marcoulescou.
 Available for a time on the Gasparo label, the CD reissue is long out of print and commands high prices on the used record market.
 But fortunately, the performance has also been uploaded to YouTube and can be accessed here.
 It is well-worth hearing.

 It took more than 45 years for a second commercial recording of Trois chants to appear.
 It’s part of the first recording ever issued that is 100% devoted to the vocal music of Florent Schmitt.
 Released in July 2020 on the Resonus Classics label, the new performance was recorded at the studios of Swiss Radio in Zürich and features soprano Sybille Diethelm and pianist Fabienne Romer.

 This rendition differs from the Marcoulescou recording – in the first two numbers at least — in that tempos are substantially slower while the music’s edges have been smoothed out.
 While not to my own personal taste, it’s certainly a valid alternative approach and provides an interesting contrast for listeners who might wish to explore Trois chants from more than one interpretive angle.

 If performances and recording activities involving the original voice/piano version of Trois chants have been spotty, it’s been completely nonexistent when it comes to Schmitt’s own arrangement of the piece for voice and orchestra.
 That version was prepared contemporaneously with the original and had its premiere in Paris in April 1943, sung by mezzo-soprano Eliette Schenneberg with Gaston Poulet conducting the orchestral forces.

 Florent Schmitt would orchestrate many of his vocal compositions, but Trois chants is particularly noteworthy due to the large number of players required — more than in any other work for solo voice that the composer orchestrated.
 Thanks to the extra winds and percussion called for in the score, Schmitt weaves an additional layer of color and atmospherics into the already-rich tapestry of sound.

-Commenting on Trois chants and its orchestration, the American conductor JoAnn Falletta says:
+Commenting on another aspect of Trois chants and its orchestration, the American conductor JoAnn Falletta says: